From road trips to relaxing getaways, there are things to do in Arizona for every type of traveler.

 Raft on the Colorado River

-If a simple hike along the Grand Canyon isn’t exciting enough for you, just add water and your experience will have all the adrenaline you need.
+If a simple hike along the Grand Canyon isn’t exciting enough for you, just add water, and your experience will have all the adrenaline you need.
 Colorado River rafting trips have become the experience of choice for thrill-seekers.
 Sign up for a single-day adventure to jostle your joints.
 For the full experience, consider a multi-day adventure where you’ll brave rapids, watch nature, and view northern Arizona from a different vantage point.

 Pay Respects to Native American History at Montezuma Castle National Monument

-One of the best aspects of road-tripping through Arizona—in addition to the incredible views—is that historic sites are often, literally, a freeway exit away.
+One of the best aspects of road-tripping through Arizona—in addition to the incredible views—is that historical sites are often, literally, a freeway exit away.
 Such is the case with Montezuma Castle National Monument.
 Located about halfway through the drive from Phoenix to Sedona or Flagstaff, Montezuma Castle is a 600-year-old dwelling that’s amazingly preserved.
 A simple, paved trail leads you past the monument.
 While you can’t go inside, you can get a good look while stretching your legs.
 Bonus point: It’s dog-friendly, too, as long as Fido is on a leash.

-Live out Your Wild West Fantasies in Tombstone
+Live Out Your Wild West Fantasies in Tombstone

 The vast expanses of golf courses and spas might make it seem like the Old West has disappeared from Arizona.
 Not quite.
 The Wild West spirit is very much alive in towns such as Tombstone and Bisbee, Western towns where the mining boom gave way to outlaws and shootouts.
 In Tombstone, you can witness a recreation of the famous O.K.
 Corral gunfight and dine in a saloon.
 A short drive away, you can rest your head at a Victorian hotel in Bisbee.